holgi/gitdict/README.rst

 this in a `pyramid <http://www.pylonsproject.org>`__ web application with a
 `traversal <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/traversal.html>`__
 style routing.
+There is a small
-Of cause, it can also be used otherwise ;-)
+`example pyramid project <https://github.com/holgi/gitdict_example`__ to demonstrate this.
+Of cause, the package can also be used otherwise ;-)

 The documentation consists mainly of examples.